The Best Home Security Systems in Connecticut

 The best home security systems provide total protection for your most valuable asset, with easy-to-use controls, great customer experiences, and reasonable rates.
 To find the best, we tested eight of the biggest providers over the course of eight months.
 We ordered and installed equipment, experimented with their functions, and lived with them in our own homes.

 The next line of defense is the technology it offers.
 ADT’s tech lineup is on par with our other favorites, with video cameras, remote control features, and sleek command centers.
-And the video cameras do more than passively record for you to view at a later date.
-You can stream the live feed from your phone at any time, allowing you to monitor entrances and see whoever is entering.
-Getting visual confirmation about a false alarm or a real situation goes a long way to ensuring that your home security is actually making you feel secure.
+And the video cameras do more than passively record for you to view at a later date; you can stream the live feed from your phone at any time, allowing you to monitor entrances and see whoever is entering.
+Getting visual confirmation about a false alarm or a real situation goes a long way towards ensuring that your home security is actually making you feel secure.

 If you’d like a home security system that does more than protect, check out Vivint’s innovative automated services which includes temperature and light control, face-to-face screen communication, and more.